 Stain the fixed sections with toluidine blue for 5 seconds [1] before rinsing with distilled water [2-TXT].

 Talent places the section in toluidine blue.
+TXT: Rinse and allow the sections to dry on the hot plate

 Talent places the section in distilled water.
 TXT: Allow the sections to dry on the hot plate